-- 7.1 Maternity pay will depend on length of continuous service and the pay entitlements are included at the end of this policy. - 7.2 If an employee has been transferred into the school's employment from another organisation under the Transfer of Undertakings (Protection of Employment) Regulations 2006 (often referred to as 'TUPE'), their length of continuous service will include any service with the previous employer.
+- 7.1 Maternity pay will depend on the length of continuous service.
+The pay entitlements are included at the end of this policy. - 7.2 If an employee has been transferred into the school's employment from another organisation under the Transfer of Undertakings (Protection of Employment) Regulations 2006 (often referred to as 'TUPE'), the length of continuous service will include any service with the previous employer. - 7.3 The maternity pay is subject to income tax and national insurance in the same way as normal pay.
+If employees are a member of the Teachers' Pension Scheme they will pay pension contributions on the maternity pay received. - 7.4 During maternity leave pension contributions will be deducted whilst the individual receives full or half pay.
+If they fall below half pay, contributions will cease and this will

-- 7.3 Maternity pay is subject to income tax and national insurance in the same way as normal pay.
-If individuals are a member of the Local Government Pension Scheme, they will pay pension contributions on the maternity pay they receive. - 7.4 During unpaid maternity leave individuals can choose whether or not to pay pension contributions.
-Where contributions are not paid, the period is not counted as service and therefore not included in future pension benefit calculations. - 7.5 Employees can choose to make up these payments when they return.
-If they wish to do this they must contact pensions within 30 days of their return to work.
-Should employees have any further queries about this they should contact pensions directly. - 7.6 Pay will go into the employee's bank account in the normal way at the end of each month.
-If Gloucestershire County Council provide payroll for the school, individuals will receive a letter from the BSC in the first month of maternity leave confirming: - 7.6.1 the date maternity pay starts, - 7.6.2 rates of maternity pay, - 7.6.3 details of the period over which maternity pay will be paid. - 7.7 If the employee is entitled to CMP they have options as to the time over which this is paid.
+- be "excluded" from pensionable service.
+Individuals are not able to make up these payments when they return to work however they can buy additional pension to make up the deficit and should contact their pension provider to discuss this. - 7.6 Pay will go into the employee's bank account in the normal way at the end of each month.
+If the employees pay is processed by Gloucestershire County Council the individual will receive a letter from the BSC in the first month of maternity leave confirming: - 7.6.1 The date maternity pay starts - 7.6.2 Rates of maternity pay - 7.6.3 Details of the period over which maternity pay is paid - 7.7 If the employee is entitled to CMP they have options as to the time over which this is paid.
 These options can be found at the end of this policy.
-If employees have any questions about their maternity pay they should contact their line manager/headteacher or payroll provider. - 7.8 If employees decide to remain in the childcare voucher scheme during maternity leave period they must be aware that the way in which contractual pay is structured will be different to the details within this policy.
-Information is provided in the childcare voucher scheme rules, which were signed up to when individuals joined the scheme and are available on the Kiddivoucher website. - 7.9 If an employee chooses not to receive contractual pay during this period but wishes to receive a lump sum on return then the amount the school has subsidised for the vouchers will be deducted from the lump sum.
-Where there is a balance, this will be paid to should the employee return for the specified period stated in this policy.
+If employees have any questions about maternity pay they should contact their line manager/headteacher or payroll provider. - 7.8 If individuals decide to remain in the childcare voucher scheme during maternity leave period they need to be aware that the way in which contractual pay is structured will be different to the details within this policy.
+Information is provided in the childcare voucher scheme rules, which were signed up to when individuals joined the scheme and are available on the Kiddivoucher website. - 7.9 If employees choose not to receive contractual pay during this period but wish to receive a lump sum on return then the amount the school has subsidised for the vouchers will be deducted from the lump sum.
+Where there is a balance, this will be paid to the employee should they return for the specified period stated in this policy.